Brewers League Baseball Rules

 - The sim schedule may be modified as necessary.
 The Commissioner will provide prior notification before doing so.

-- BLB, AAA and AA have a limit of 25 roster spots.
+- BLB has a limit of 26 roster spots.

-- Single A and Rookie League have a limit of 28 roster spots.
+- AAA, AA, and A have a limit of 26 roster spots.

-- The Single A roster will expand to 40 for several sims after the amateur draft in order to let GM's adjust for incoming rookies.
+- The Rookie League has a limit of 35 roster spots and will expand to 45 for several sims after the amateur draft in order to let GM's adjust for incoming rookies.

 - No player in Rookie League may be 22 years of age or older.
 Since this can't be governed in game it will be checked by the commish on a regular basis.
 Any players found to be 22 years of age or older will be DFA'd.